Orangeburg man guilty of trying to kill officers

 Circuit Judge Debra R. McCaslin sentenced James to a negotiated 20-year sentence, which will run consecutive to the 10-year federal sentence he received in April 2019 for unlawfully being in possession of a pistol.

-Each of James’ charges stem from the May 27, 2017 encounter he had with two Cayce police officers.
+Each of James’ charges stem from his May 27, 2017 encounter with two Cayce police officers.

 At approximately 12:36 a.m., Sgt.
 Evan Antley and Officer Roy Barr attempted to make a traffic stop on a vehicle they saw speeding down Knox Abbott Drive in Cayce.